timdodd/graphql-devday/graphql_server.md

 </p></details>

 ## Exercise #7 - Plants fight Back!!!

  #### Tasks
 The Plants are not just going to take this sitting down!
 Their newfound mutations provide them with the necessary defense against the nefarious necrotic ne're-do-wells.
 Create another mutation called

 Mutations aren't just there to add items - we can also perform mutations across items:

-1. Craete a schema mutation called plantHitZombie that passes the zombie ID and the number of hit points to reduce.
+1. Create a schema mutation called plantHitZombie that passes the zombie ID and the number of hit points to reduce.
 2. Implement the underlying Resolver method and entity changes.

 <details><summary>Answer</summary><p>